wstalcup/wstalcup.github.io/Chapter-20-Sycamore-and-Stoneeyes.md

 When he’d drank his fill, he rose to his feet. _Magus_, he sent, _When the contract formed, I saw-_

 _I imagine a mirror of my own visions of you, a summary of my life, old memories.
 You must have questions, but they are for another time, when we’ve resolved this business of the Fireglass.
-I find myself increasingly motivated to help you after seeing your history.¬_
+I find myself increasingly motivated to help you after seeing your history._

 Sycamore flushed at the thought that the Magus saw his past.
 What had he seen?
 A pitiful boy, bullied for his weakness?

 _Look at your soul_, the Magus sent, cutting off Sycamore’s self-loathing.
 With a nod, Sycamore reached inward with his Healer’s Touch.
 His brows furrowed as he examined the changes in his essence.
 On the surface, his soul looked much the same, a pulsing ball of golden energy with dozens of tendrils looping off it like string.
 Within, though, he could see a change.
 Where his soul, before, shined brightly in a continuous color, there was now a spot of discoloration, a pocket of different energy, writhing like a boiling yolk in the center of his soul.

-_It seems to be trying to break free,_ Sycamore sent, ¬_Like a worm trying to burrow to the surface._
+_It seems to be trying to break free,_ Sycamore sent, _Like a worm trying to burrow to the surface._

 _If my research is correct, that should settle down as the days pass, and the contract should more fully integrate itself into our souls.
 Thankfully, you did a respectable job of maintaining that connection, and there should be no risk of the contract breaking suddenly before things have calmed down._